 Oscha Slings is certified by the Better Cotton Initiative.
 This means their cotton growing practice:

 - uses water responsibly

 - enhances biodiversity and uses the land responsibly

 - cares for the health of the soil

 - constantly improves its production system

-RESTORING THE SCOTTISH HIGHLANDS
+BABY SLINGS THAT CAN RESTORE THE SCOTTISH HIGHLANDS

 There aren’t too many more magical sights in the world than the rolling green hills of the Scottish countryside.
 When you understand how closely tied Oscha is with its Scottish heritage, you can feel a little of that magic just wearing their carriers.
 And as an extra paragraph in their love letter to Scotland, a portion of each sale goes toward protecting and growing a beautiful grove in the Caledonian Forest.